Book Bloggers Holiday Card Exchange 2014

 The Book Bloggers Holiday Card Exchange is organised by me at Leeswammes’ Blog and by Courtney of Stiletto Storytime.
-Last year, Anastasia of Birdbrain(ed) Book Blog passed the baton on to us.
+Two years ago, Anastasia of Birdbrain(ed) Book Blog passed the baton on to us.
 Anastasia is the originator and ran this very popular event for two years.
-Courtney and I took over last year and had another very successful event in which 80 people took part.
-(See here my “cards received” post from last year).
+Courtney and I took over two years ago and had two very successful events in which 80 people took part.

 - Write about a book you’ve read recently.

 - Give a few book recommendations to your partner.

 - Something else book-related that you think up yourself.

 5. Since this is a book blogger holiday card exchange, to participate, you need to be a blogger who blogs at least sometimes about books.

 6. The swap is open internationally.
 It’s too cumbersome trying to pair up people who do/do not want to send internationally, so everyone must be willing to send internationally.

 7. You can exchange up to five cards.
 You won’t always get a card from the same people you send your cards to.
 It will nevertheless be an awesome thing.

 1. You HAVE to send a card.
 A card is something like this.
 You can make it yourself or buy it at the store.
 Everything you write must be contained in the card itself.
 Letters are not cards.
 The card doesn’t have to be book-themed OR holiday themed (but it might be nice if it was).
 We suggest you refrain from sending specifically religious-themed cards, because that sort of thing tends to offend people, even if you didn’t mean to offend them.